 Record the time and date of all initial calibrations and all calibration verifications.

-Record the instrument reading (value in appropriate measurement units) of all calibrations and verifications to the resolution stated by the instrument manufacturer.
+Record the instrument reading (value in appropriate measurement units) of all calibrations and verifications to the resolution stated by the instrument manufacturer for the measurement range.

-Record the name of the analyst(s) performing the calibration.
+Record the name of the analyst(s) performing the calibration or verification.

 Document the specific standards used to calibrate or verify the instrument or field test with the following information: